What Are The VA Loan Spouse Requirements?

 VA Loan Requirements For A Surviving Spouse

 The Honoring America's Veterans and Caring for Camp Lejeune Families Act of 2012 changed the borrowing landscape for surviving spouses pursuing a VA loan.
-Before 2012, military members must have died of military-related causes in order for their spouses to apply for the VA loan.
+Before 2012, military members must have died of military-related causes in order for their spouses to apply for a VA loan.

 But after 2012, the requirements expanded to include surviving spouses in the following situations:

 - Your spouse was missing in action (MIA) or a prisoner of war (POW) for a period of at least 90 days.
+(This is a one-time use provision.)

 How Can Divorce Affect A VA Loan?